Fungi And Most Algae Have A Thick Cell Wall

 • Consider Environmental Factors: Cell wall composition and thickness can vary depending on environmental conditions.
 Take these factors into account when studying cell walls.

-• Utilize Advanced Microscopy Techniques: Tools like atomic force microscopy (AFM) and scanning electron microscopy (SEM) can reveal intricate details of cell wall structure.
+• work with Advanced Microscopy Techniques: Tools like atomic force microscopy (AFM) and scanning electron microscopy (SEM) can reveal complex details of cell wall structure.

 Practical Applications:

 • Biofuel Production: Algae are a promising source of biofuels due to their rapid growth and high lipid content.
-Modifying algal cell walls to facilitate lipid extraction can improve biofuel production efficiency.
+Modifying algal cell walls to make easier lipid extraction can improve biofuel production efficiency.

 • Agriculture: Fungal cell walls can be used as a source of chitin and chitosan, which have antimicrobial and plant growth-promoting properties.
 These compounds can be used as natural alternatives to synthetic pesticides and fertilizers.